timurka43/Custom-Memory-Allocator/README.md

 ## Acknowledgments
-I would like to thank professor Curtsinger for providing the initial framework and for guiding us through the process of building a custom memory allocator from scratch, as well as allowing me to display this project online.
+I would like to thank professor Curtsinger for providing the initial framework and for guiding us through the process of building a custom memory allocator from scratch

 ## License
 This project is licensed under the MIT License